WebVPF/wn-share-plugin/README.md

 ## Selecting and Sorting Buttons

-Specify the id of the buttons that you want to display, separated by commas (fb, tw, vk, ok, in, tg, vb, wa)
+Specify the id of the buttons that you want to display, separated by commas (fb, tw, vk, ok, in, tg, vb, wa, x)

 ![Component Share Buttons](https://user-images.githubusercontent.com/61043464/112979788-b89bb700-9161-11eb-8698-81be8763e919.jpg)